Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 There are many ways that the charges on your reckless driving ticket may be reduced or possibly dismissed.
 Having an attorney is often beneficial because they will be well-versed in the laws of Virginia.

-If pleading guilty or no contest is your only option; you can request to take a driving safety course.
+If pleading guilty or no contest is your only option, you can request to take a driving safety course.
 If you complete this course, your charge will be reduced to improper driving.

 You may also request that your reckless driving ticket be non-recorded, which means that it won’t show up on your criminal record.
 However, this is only possible in certain circumstances and may not be available to you if you have many traffic infractions.